d-kozak/enticing/index-server/INTERFACE.md

     }
     ```
     * POST
-       * save format to be used for subsequent requests
+       * save format to be used for subsequent search requests
        * requestPayload the same as formatDefinition from '/query'
     ```
     responsePayload = {
-        id: formatId // id to be used in subsequent requests }
+        id: formatId // id to identify the settings
+    }
     ```
 * /document